 • Homeowner for a minimum of 12 months and within Newcastle upon Tyne

-Helping Hand loans are for people on low incomes.
-If your property is in need of essential repair or improvement and you cannot afford to get the work done we
+Helping Hand loans are for people on low income.
+If your home is in need of essential repair and you cannot afford to get the work done we

 How do Helping Hand loans work?